achacttn/explore/readme.md

 ![First test of a JSON model](https://raw.githubusercontent.com/achacttn/explore/master/readmesrc/json01.png)

+The orders of magnitude vary from 1e-6 to 1e18.
+Logarithmic depth buffering allows for the scaling of camera movement speed proportional to the log of its displacement from the origin.

 Through WebGL (JavaScript API used by a browser to directly access the GPU), shader code written in GLSL can be combined with JavaScript control code to produce complex image-processing or physics.
 THREE.js supports several image and 3d object formats.
 Most simple geometries were created by specifying a geometry and a mesh.